Marie Antoinette Being Taken to Her Execution (Hamilton)

+Marie Antoinette Being Taken to Her Execution is an oil on canvas history painting by the British artist William Hamilton, from 1794.
+It depicts a scene from the French Revolution, in Paris.

+History and description

-Marie Antoinette Being Taken to Her Execution is an oil on canvas history painting by the British artist William Hamilton.
-It depicts a scene in Paris from the French Revolution.
-On 16 October 1793 Marie Antoinette, the widow of the deposed French monarch Louis XVI who had been executed earlier that year, was herself taken to be guillotined.
+On 16 October 1793 Marie Antoinette, the widow of the deposed French monarch Louis XVI, who had been executed earlier that year, was herself taken to be guillotined.

-She is portrayed in white, emphasising her innocence, with the executioner Charles-Henri Sanson binding her hands.
-A priest is shown beside her while soldiers hold back the revolutionary mob of Sans-culottes.
+The queen is portrayed in white, emphasising her innocence, with the executioner Charles-Henri Sanson binding her hands.
+A priest is shown beside her, while soldiers hold back the revolutionary mob of Sans-culottes.
 The composition emphasises the former queen's dignity.
-It was produced at a time when Britain and the French Republic were at war.
-Today the painting is in the collection of the Musée de la Révolution française in Vizille.
+It was produced at a time when Great Britain and the French Republic were at war.
+Today the painting is in the collection of the Musée de la Révolution française, in Vizille.